Skip to main content

 Building Your Log Management Strategy

-Start by inventorying every system that generates logs and determining which are critical for security, compliance, and operations.
-Configure those systems to forward logs to a central platform with consistent time synchronization across all sources.
-Define retention policies that meet your longest compliance obligation.
-Establish alerting rules for high-priority events such as failed authentication spikes, administrative account usage outside business hours, and security tool alerts.
-Assign responsibility for regular log review to specific staff or your managed service provider, and document the process so it survives personnel changes.
+Inventory every system that generates logs and mark which are critical for security, compliance, and operations.
+Forward those to a central platform with consistent time synchronization.
+Set retention to your longest applicable obligation and tier storage so long retention stays affordable.
+Define alerting rules for high-priority events — failed authentication spikes, new admin accounts, privilege escalation, security tool tampering, off-hours administrative use.
+Lock down access so log integrity is independent of the administrators being logged.
+Assign named responsibility for review to specific staff or your managed provider, document the process so it survives turnover, and validate quarterly that every expected source is still reporting.

-Log management is not optional for businesses that take security and compliance seriously.
-It is the foundation that makes incident response, compliance verification, and operational efficiency possible.
-Contact We Solve Problems to implement centralized log management that gives your business the visibility and evidence it needs.
+Log management is not optional for businesses that take security and compliance seriously — it is the foundation that makes incident response, compliance verification, and operational efficiency possible.
+Contact We Solve Problems to implement centralized log management and 24/7 review that gives your business the visibility and evidence it needs.